Presidency of Gerald Ford: Other domestic issues

 When New York City faced bankruptcy in 1975, Mayor Abraham Beame was unsuccessful in obtaining Ford's support for a federal bailout.
 The incident prompted the New York Daily News' famous headline "Ford to City: Drop Dead", referring to a speech in which "Ford declared flatly ... that he would veto any bill calling for 'a federal bail-out of New York City'".
 The following month, November 1975, Ford changed his stance and asked Congress to approve federal loans to New York City, upon the condition that the city agree to more austere budgets imposed by Washington, D.C.
 In December 1975, Ford signed a bill providing New York City with access to $2.3 billion in loans.

 Despite his reservations about how the program ultimately would be funded in an era of tight public budgeting, Ford signed the Education for All Handicapped Children Act of 1975, which established special education throughout the United States.
 Ford expressed "strong support for full educational opportunities for our handicapped children" upon signing the bill.

 Ford was confronted with a potential swine flu pandemic.
 In the early 1970s, an influenza strain H1N1 shifted from a form of flu that affected primarily pigs and crossed over to humans.
 On February 5, 1976, an army recruit at Fort Dix mysteriously died and four fellow soldiers were hospitalized; health officials announced that "swine flu" was the cause.
 Soon after, public health officials in the Ford administration urged that every person in the United States be vaccinated.
 Although the vaccination program was plagued by delays and public relations problems, some 25% of the population was vaccinated by the time the program was canceled in December 1976.
-The vaccine was blamed for twenty-five deaths; more people died from the shots than from the swine flu.
+The vaccine was alleged to have been a factor in twenty-five deaths.